Equity Release Facts in 2022

 Equity release won’t affect your credit score.

-After learning these facts, are you still wondering: “is equity release a good idea in Oct 2021?”
-The short answer is yes!
+After learning these facts, are you still wondering: “is equity release a good idea in 2022?”

-Equity release can be an excellent financial plan to provide UK residents over 55 a stress-free retirement if done right.
+Equity release can be an excellent financial plan to provide UK residents over the age of 55 a stress-free retirement if done right.

-If you or your family are considering equity release, you must think carefully, weigh up all the pros and cons, and discover the pitfalls before making your final decision!
+If you or your family are considering this route, you must think carefully, weigh up all the pros and cons, and discover the essential equity release facts before making your final decision!